1.Definitions and Interpretation of this Agreement

 6.6 Where the Interpreter retains any Intellectual Property Rights in any Recordings, or if any Recordings are to be used for legal purposes, no amendment or alteration may be made to the Recordings without the Interpreter’s written permission.
 The right of integrity may be specifically waived in advance by the Interpreter in writing.

-7.1 No Interpreting Task shall be deemed to be confidential unless this is expressly stated in writing by the Client.
+7.1 No Interpreting Assignment shall be deemed to be confidential unless this is expressly stated in writing by the Client.

 7.2 Any agreement between the Parties which imposes confidentiality obligations upon the Interpreter shall not apply to information where the Interpreter is able to prove: